-Objective Alternative 1: PWC Use from Western Boundary to Miners Beach Alternative 2: Entire Shoreline Open to PWC Use Alternative 3: No Action / No PWC Use Ensure the safety of all national lakeshore visitors and reduce the potential for conflicts between uses.
-Alternative meets the objective to a large degree; PWC use would remain the same as under current conditions.
-The potential for collisions with other boaters and swimmers as well as capsizing kayaks exists; however, due to the low levels of PWC use, the impacts are negligible.
-Alternative partially meets the objective.
-The expended PWC use area would result in the potential for conflicts between PWCs and other visitors in new areas.
-The eastern area of the national lakeshore is less protected from sudden weather changes and would have more potential for safety concerns.
-Alternative fully meets the objective; eliminating PWC use would remove the possibility for collisions with and creating wake around other boaters and swimmers.
+Objective Alternative 1: PWC Use from Sand Point to Miners Beach Alternative 2: Entire Shoreline Open to PWC Use Alternative 3: No Action / No PWC Use Alternative 4: Preferred Alternative Protect the wilderness character of the Beaver Basin Wilderness Area by providing outstanding opportunities for solitude and preserving natural conditions, including natural quiet.
+Alternative meets the objective; the PWC use area would remain the same as current conditions, ending at the east end of Miners Beach, 8 miles from the Beaver Basin Wilderness Area.
+Alternative does not meet the objective; PWCs would be permitted to operate in the water adjacent to and beach along the shoreline of the wilderness area.
+The sights, sounds, and odors associated with PWC use would detract from the wilderness character of the Beaver Basin Wilderness Area.
+Alternative meets the objective; no PWCs would be permitted at the national lakeshore, eliminating the sights, sounds, and odors associated with PWC use, which could alter visitors' wilderness experience.
+Alternative meets the objective; same rationale as alternative 1.
 Minimize operational needs and costs associated with the management of PWC use.
 Alternative partially meets the objective; time and money would be required for the duties of park resource staff and law enforcement due to the new education and outreach program and continued boat patrols and search and rescue efforts.
-Alternative does not meet the objective; same as alternative 1 but with an increased PWC use area that would require more staff and law enforcement.
+Alternative does not meet the objective; impacts would be similar in nature to alternative 1, but with an increased PWC use area that would require more staff and law enforcement.
 Alternative meets the objective; no PWCs would be permitted at the national lakeshore, reducing staffing needs for patrols and search and rescue operations.
+Alternative partially meets the objective.
+Impacts would be of a similar nature to alternative 1, without the need to monitor for the phase-out of older PWCs.